kirkjerk/Blog/README.md

 To author a new post run `yarn new:post "Your Post Name Here"` a directory, and markdown file will be created for you in `content/blog/Your-Post-Name-Here`

 Then you can author the post as normal with markdown.
-To run the server locally, run `yarn start`.
+To run the server locally, run `yarn install && yarn start`.
 Our CI system checks for spelling errors, you can run this yourself with `yarn check:spell`, you will be prompted to either fix your mistakes or add your mistakes to a dictionary.
 You can add yourself to `authors/authors.json`, with some basic info about yourself, and a thumbnail can be placed in `content/assets/authors`.

 ## LaTeX

-We use [Katex](https://katex.org/) as our math setting library.
+We use [Katex](https://katex.org/) as our math typesetting library.
 Katex has a [large table](https://katex.org/docs/supported.html) of supported functions, and [environments](https://katex.org/docs/supported.html#environments).

 There are two modes to authoring equations `inline` and `display`